Hussein-Yaacoub/Wifi-Sensing-using-ESP32/README.md

 # ESP32 Wi-Fi CSI Feature Extractor + CSV Logger (PlatformIO)

 Turn an ESP32 into a lightweight **Wi-Fi Channel State Information (CSI)** probe for environment sensing.
-The firmware connects (or monitors) Wi-Fi, enables CSI, extracts **per-frame features** from subcarrier I/Q, and logs them to **CSV for 3 minutes** on SPIFFS.
+The firmware connects (or monitors) Wi-Fi, enables CSI, extracts **per-frame features** from subcarrier I/Q .
 A safe ISR→queue design keeps the system stable (no heap or printing inside the CSI callback).

 ---